Neppione/kali-i3/README.md

-This is a clean and personalized kali with the i3 Window Manager.
+This is a clean and personalized kali installation with the i3-wm.
+Thanks to xct for the inspiration.
 Clone the repository and run the install.sh script.
+Reboot kali and select i3.

 After that you need to set up rofi.
 Open the terminal and type the command:

    -  rofi-theme-selector

 search for "squared-nord.rasi" and press alt + a.
 Now you can use that theme.
+Feel free to add other themes from https://github.com/newmanls/rofi-themes-collection.

 Hope you enjoy it!!